What is the best season for the Manaslu Circuit Trek?

 What type of meals can I expect during the Manaslu Circuit Trek?

 During the Manaslu Circuit trek, all meals are included.
 With a standard breakfast in the morning, a packed lunch during the trek and a delicious dinner at the guesthouse in the evening.
 During the trek, we spent the nights and mornings in local guests or teahouses.
 Fresh food will be prepared and usually consists of a traditional Nepali dish.
 Rice, vegetables, lentil soup, and a spicy pickle sauce.
-Although it is also possible to order from the menu in the guesthouses, we do recommend not ordering any meat items during the trek as conservation facilities are not up to the norm in the remote areas.
+Although it is also possible to order from the menu in the guesthouses, we do recommend not ordering any meat items during the trek as conservation facilities are not up to the norm in remote areas.
 For gluten-free meals, you can always pack some items before leaving Kathmandu to be prepared during the trek.

 Do I require travel insurance for the Manalsu Circuit Trek?

 Whenever you undergo an adventure activity such as trekking in Nepal, travel insurance is an absolute must.
 As the trek is safe and good guided by our Alpine Eco Trek team accidents can happen.
 Being in remote areas without road access the only means of emergency evacuation will be by helicopter and without any type of travel insurance will become very expensive.
 Furthermore, during the Manaslu Circuit Trek, it happens that trekkers are grounded due to Acute Mountain Sickness and evacuation is required.
 Being still in development Nepal does not yet have travel insurance facilities for foreigners.
-That’s why we do advice to get your insurance before departing to Nepal and leaving a copy with your next of kin just to be safe.
+That’s why we do advise you to get your insurance before departing to Nepal and leaving a copy with your next of kin just to be safe.
 Make sure the insurance policy covers at least emergency helicopter rescue and any other activities involving trekking in high altitudes.

 Safety is one of the main focus points during any trek organized by Alpine Eco Trek.
 Before departing to our trekking start point a detailed trekking briefing will be held in Kathmandu explaining all the safety rules during the trek.
 With over 20 years of experience in the field, our dedicated team takes great care of you and your safety during the Manaslu Circuit trek.
-Holding an acclimatization day before heading to the Larke La Pass and trekking on your pace with ample rest stops on the way is how we operate to prevent AMS.
+Holding an acclimatization day before heading to the Larke La Pass and trekking at your pace with ample rest stops on the way is how we operate to prevent AMS.
 The trails during the Manaslu Circuit trek can get rocky and steep but with the help of our team and following our safety regulations we are sure to make this a memorable trek in Nepal for you.

 Up to 20 persons will be the normal group size during the Manalsu Circuit trek with Alpine Eco Trek.
 Having the policy; smaller groups, better service, we take great care in not overloading our trekking team.
 This gives room to provide an even better service to every individual trekker.
-With a minimum of 2 to a maximum 20 trekkers per group, our guides can easily handle everybody’s needs and give assistance without disturbing the entire group.
+With a minimum of 2 to a maximum of 20 trekkers per group, our guides can easily handle everybody’s needs and give assistance without disturbing the entire group.
 This way everybody can fully enjoy this incredible Manaslu Circuit trek.
 With the option of trekking in a private group or choosing our group joining options, all our trekkers can get their own experience.

 Private Trips or Group Joining